drpdraus/Python/README.md

 # Python
-This is sample cide for my courses.
+This is sample code for my courses.